High Dimensional Low Rank plus Sparse Matrix Decomposition: Structure of the Proposed Approach and Theoretical Result

 As such, we solve two low-dimensional subspace pursuit problems (\ref{eq20}) and (\ref{eq23}) of dimensions $N_1 m_1$ and $N_2 m_2$, respectively, instead of an $N_1 N_2$-dimensional decomposition problem (\ref{eq2}), and use a small random subset of the data to learn $\bU$ and $\bQ$.
 The table of Algorithm 1 explains the structure of the proposed approach.

 We can readily state the following theorem which establishes sufficient conditions for Algorithm 1 to yield exact decomposition.
-In this theorem, it is assumed that the columns and rows are sampled uniformly at random.
-In the next section, an efficient method for column and row sampling is presented.
-In addition, a scheme for online implementation is proposed.

-\begin{theorem} Suppose the columns subspace of the LR matrix is sampled from the random orthogonal model and the support set of $\bS$ follows the Bernoulli model with parameter $\rho$.
-In addition, it is assumed that Algorithm 1 samples the columns and rows uniformly at random.
-If for any small $\delta > 0$,
+\begin{theorem} Suppose the CS of the LR matrix is sampled from the random orthogonal model and the support set of $\bS$ follows the Bernoulli model with parameter $\rho$.
+Also, it is assumed that Algorithm 1 samples the columns and rows uniformly at random.
+If for any small $\delta > 0$, $m_1$ satisfies the inequalities (\ref{eq27}) and (\ref{eq28}), $\rho$ satisfies inequality (\ref{eq38}) with $\delta^{'} = \delta/N_2$, $m_2$ satisfies inequality (\ref{eq38}) with $\delta^{'} = \delta/N_2$ and also